Bassonrichard/dapr-demo/README.md

  * Dapr debug sidecar

-    Run the sidecar for the `daprtestclient`:
+    Run the sidecar for the `daprtestserviceone`:

     ```
-     daprd --app-id daprtestclient --components-path ../components/  --metrics-port 9091
+     daprd --app-id daprtestserviceone --components-path ../components/components/  --metrics-port 9091
     ```

-    Run the sidecar for the `daprtestserver`:
+    Run the sidecar for the `daprtestservicetwo`:

     ```
-     daprd --app-id daprtestserver --components-path ../components/ --app-port 5008 --dapr-grpc-port 50002 --dapr-http-port 3501
+     daprd --app-id daprtestservicetwo --components-path ../components/components/ --app-port 5008 --dapr-grpc-port 50002 --dapr-http-port 3501
     ```
     You can now after following the above steps rung the services in debug mode.
     ### Docker version